 Harden Health Centre

-We accept referrals from parents and carers of children & young people who are aged five to nineteen years old.
+We accept referrals from parents and carers of children & young people who are aged five to nineteen years old or up to the age of 25 years if a young person has additional health needs or special education needs/

 Young people can also access our service for confidential advice by texting a school nurse on 07480 635 363